koka-lang/nodec/readme.md

 The `loop` parameter identifies the outer event loop and must be explicitly passed around everywhere.
 We also need to pass a fresh request object `req` and can then pass in the actualy file to close, `file`.
-After that we need a top-level continuation function `cb` -- if there are any locals you need in that callback you need to explicitly allocate them and store them into the request object to pass them to the callback.
+After that we need a top-level continuation function `cb` -- if there are any locals needed in that callback, you need to explicitly allocate them and store them into the request object to pass them to the callback.
 Finally, an `int` is returned in case an error happens.

 In NodeC, using algebraic effects provided by `libhandler`, we can wrap that